Return to Hansala: Production

 The film was produced by Maestranza Films and Muac Films.
 Shooting locations included Algeciras and Los Barrios.
 It was shot in Spanish, Arabic, Berber (Central Atlas Tamazight), and French.

 Release

 The film premiered at the Toronto International Film Festival in September 2008.
 Its festival run also included Tangier, the Seville European Film Festival, the Valladolid International Film Festival (Seminci), and the 32nd Cairo International Film Festival, among others.
-It was theatrically released in Spain in 2009.
+It was theatrically released in Spain by Wanda on 27 March 2009.